cloudnativenow/heracles-docs/README.md

-Documentation project for the Predictive AIOps Workshop, Release 1.0.
+Documentation project for the Predictive AIOps Workshop.

 # Project Documentation